What is cerebral palsy?

 - See your doctor regularly.

-Help prevent CP in your young child by minimizing your child's risk for sustaining a brain injury.
+Help prevent CP in your young child by minimizing your child's risk for getting a brain injury.

 - Make sure you are familiar with the signs of jaundice in newborns.